-An Instrument of Proxy will not be valid unless it is deposited with the Corporation's transfer agent, Olympia Trust Company, (a) by email at proxy@olympiatrust.com, (b) by web voting at https://css.olympiatrust.com/pxlogin, or (c) by mail to Olympia Trust Company, PO Box 128, STN M Calgary, Alberta T2P 2H6.
+An Instrument of Proxy will not be valid unless it is deposited with the Corporation's transfer agent, Olympia Trust email proxy@olympiatrust.com, voting Company, (a) by at (b) by web https://css.olympiatrust.com/pxlogin, or (c) by mail to Olympia Trust Company, PO Box 128, STN M Calgary, Alberta T2P 2H6.
 All instructions are listed in the Instrument of Proxy.
-The Instrument of Proxy or voting instructions must be received in each case no later than 10:00 a.m.
-(EST) on June 22, 2022 or, if the Meeting is adjourned, 48 hours (excluding Saturdays and holidays) before the beginning of any adjournment of the Meeting.
+The Instrument of Proxy or voting instructions must be received in each case no later than 9:00 a.m.
+(EST) on June 21, 2023 or, if the Meeting is adjourned, 48 hours (excluding Saturdays and holidays) before the beginning of any adjournment of the Meeting.
 Late proxies may be accepted or rejected by the Chairman of the Meeting in his discretion, and the Chairman is under no obligation to accept or reject any particular late proxy.